-The Novartis Agreement provides that, if the Company elects to terminate the Novartis Agreement because specified governmental actions prevent the parties from materially progressing the development or commercialization of licensed products as described above, the Company will be required to pay a substantial termination fee.
-The Company has concluded that this termination provision constitutes a contingent event that was unknown at the inception of the agreement.
-As such, the Company has recorded the \$200.0 million upfront payment in deferred revenue, long-term until such time that the contingency related to this termination provision is resolved.
-In July 2017, the Company permanently waived this termination right.
-See "Note 13-Subsequent Event" below.
-The Company believes the enrollment-based milestones and certain regulatory milestones that may be achieved under the Novartis Agreement do not meet the recognition criteria within the definition of a milestone included in ASU 2010-17, Revenue Recognition-Milestone Method, and therefore, payments received for the achievement of the enrollment milestones in excess of the termination fee will be included in the allocable arrangement consideration and allocated to the deliverables based upon BESP using the relative selling price method.
+The Novartis Agreement included a termination right for the Company in the event that specified governmental actions prevented the parties from materially progressing the development or commercialization of licensed products.
+If the Company elected to exercise this termination option, it would have been required to pay a substantial termination fee equivalent to the entire upfront payment amount.
+The Company concluded that this termination provision constituted a contingent event that was unknown at the inception of the agreement.
+As such, the Company recorded the \$200.0 million upfront payment in deferred revenue, long-term until such time that the contingency related to this termination provision was resolved.
+In July 2017, the contingency was resolved when the Company permanently waived this termination right as part of the Letter Agreement.